 The South Carolina Long Term Care Partnership Program is a special South Carolina program combining private long term care insurance with special access to Medicaid.
-The South Carolina Long Term Care Partnership helps South Carolinians prepare for the possibility of needing nursing home care, assisted living care or home care.
+The South Carolina Long Term Care Partnership helps residents prepare for the possibility of needing nursing home care, assisted living care or home care.

 A South Carolina Long Term Care Partnership Program (Partnership) policy allows you to keep all, or part of your assets under the Medicaid program, if your long term care needs last longer than the benefits of your Partnership policy.
 State Legislature created the South Carolina Long Term Care Partnership Program under the auspices of several state government agencies.

 South Carolina Long Term Care Partnership Program rates are like other policies.
 But the mandatory age-related inflation protection can increase the cost of insurance.
 So we recommend you compare Partnership policies with regular LTC insurance.
 Because, you may find a wider range of choices better suited to your needs.
 This includes hybrid long term care insurance options not available under the South Carolina Long Term Care Partnership Program.

 Consider the person who buys a Long Term Care Partnership policy in another State and later moves to South Carolina.
 Reciprocity means they will not lose the special asset protection when they relocate.

 The State of SC would also recognize accumulated asset protection for Medicaid qualification, if the person were already receiving long term care benefits from their Long Term Care Insurance Partnership policy before relocating.

 How much does long term care insurance cost in South Carolina?
 Your South Carolina long term care insurance rates will depend on your age and health history at the time you buy the insurance.
 Generally, the younger and healthier you are the lower the cost.

 Your long term care insurance premiums will also depend on the following benefits you select:

 - Elimination Period (a deductible in days)